Ancestral Trauma: Healing the Ancestral Shadows

 If someone died in labor, this might translate into fertility issues in her offspring.
 If your grandfather lived with severe PTSD, you might have an addictive personality (coping) or anxiety due to this unhealed trauma.
 If each consecutive generation seems to be more messed up than the previous, it’s because they’re carrying our burden.

-Not to say that you shouldn’t take accountability for your own issues, because you absolutely should.
+Not to say that you shouldn’t take accountability for your issues, because you absolutely should.
 But it’s also important to work on the trauma that was passed down to you.
 That doesn’t seem fair right?
 In some ways, it’s not.
-But then again, you chose this life due to your own karma, so you are experiencing it for a reason.
+But then again, you chose this life due to your karma, so you are experiencing it for a reason.

 Problems never just go away.
 Not even through death.
 If you don’t deal with your wounds, then others will have to carry that burden.